 Specify packages to include in your package flight

 After you've saved your package flight details, you'll see its overview page.
 Click Packages to specify the packages you'd like to include in the flight.
-You can include packages targeting any OS version, including Windows 10, Windows 8.x, and Windows Phone 8.x or earlier.
+You can include packages targeting any OS version that your app supports.

 You have the option to select packages that were associated with a previous published submission (either a non-flighted submission, or one of your other package flights, if you have more than one).
 If you need to upload new packages to use for this package flight, you can upload them here (using the same process as when you upload app packages to a regular non-flighted submission).
 Click Save when you have finished specifying the packages to be included in this package flight.

 If your app supports multiple device families, make sure you include packages to support the same set of device families in your flight.
 People in your flight groups will only be able to get packages from that flight.
 They won't be able to access packages from other flights, or from your non-flighted submission.

 Also remember that your Store listing info and device family availability is based on your non-flighted submission.
 Customers in your flight groups will only be able to download the app on a device family that is supported by your non-flighted submission.
 For more info, see Device family support.

 Gradual package rollout